 Q: I know co-ops are more budget-friendly than condos, but the interview process is intimidating.
 What can I expect from a board interview, and how do I prepare?
 Are there any hidden minefields I should know about?

-- Unless it's absolutely necessary, don't mention your plans for renovation inside your apartment once you move in.
+- DON'T mention your plans for renovation inside your apartment once you move in, unless it's absolutely necessary.
 Though most boards would assume that you'll plan on making some sort of improvements to your new home, they don't need your details in the interview.
 If asked, tell them you are taking this one step at a time, and have not thought about any renovations at this point.
 If you want to be sure the board won't block your eventual work, look over the minutes from recent meetings to see how they've handled other renovations.

-- Don't ask too many questions.
+- DON'T ask too many questions.
 Unlike a job interview, when the boards ask you if you have any questions, you don't.
-As Allie mentioned above, they are interviewing you, not the other way around.
+They are interviewing you, not the other way around.
 Save any questions you may have until after you've been approved.

-- Do practice with your broker beforehand.
+- DO practice with your broker beforehand.
 It is your broker's responsibility to know as much as possible about the board interview process, and coach you into being an expert.
 Every co-op board is different, and your agent should know the small intricacies of the board you are interviewing with to make sure your efforts are focused in the right areas.
-You're working with a market expert for a reason, so use them!” - Emily Seils, Client Experience Manager